bbenedict/bbenedict/2023-100days-coding.md

 ## day 6

-Test, tests and more tests.
+Tests, tests and more tests.
 I created a mock adapter to simulate calling a third party API.
-I now have basic unit tests for paths and nodes, along with one scenario test.
+I now have basic unit tests for paths and steps, along with one scenario test.
 Hopefully, this will help speed up development.

 ## day 7